Información de la revista

 Figure 6.

-In the differential diagnosis with AK, the presence of dotted/glomerular vessels, “red starburst,” “hairpin” vessels, structureless white areas, and perifollicular white circles should prompt a skin biopsy to rule out iSCC.
+In the differential diagnosis with AK, the presence of dotted/glomerular vessels, “red starburst,” “hairpin” vessels, white structureless areas, and perifollicular white circles should prompt a skin biopsy to rule out iSCC.

-The study by Zalaudek et al. of 78 iSCCs and 24 KAs reported that “hairpin” vessels (38.5%), irregular linear vessels (17.9%), target follicles (41%), structureless white areas (42.3%), central keratin (39.4%), and ulceration (17.9%) were significantly associated with the diagnosis of iSCC (p<0.001), with similar frequencies in the KA group except for irregular linear vessels, which were more common in the latter.10 On the other hand, Jaimes et al. coined the term “keratin pearls” after studying a total of 15 well-differentiated KAs/SCCs and observed that all lesions exhibited rounded white/yellowish structures surrounded by a whitish halo40 (Fig. 7).
+The study by Zalaudek et al. of 78 iSCCs and 24 KAs reported that “hairpin” vessels (38.5%), linear irregular vessels (17.9%), targetoid (41%), white structureless areas (42.3%), central keratin (39.4%), and ulceration (17.9%) were significantly associated with the diagnosis of iSCC (p<0.001), with similar frequencies in the KA group except for linear irregular vessels, which were more common in the latter.10 On the other hand, Jaimes et al. coined the term “keratin pearls” after studying a total of 15 well-differentiated KAs/SCCs and observed that all lesions exhibited rounded white/yellowish structures surrounded by a whitish halo40 (Fig. 7).
 These structures, also known as white clods, were present in 25.6% and 16.7% of KA and SCC cases in the study by Rosendahl et al., respectively.
-This study, designed as a retrospective and prospective study with 43 KAs/60 iSCCs and 29 KAs/32 iSCCs/145 other lesions, respectively, concluded: 1) central keratin was more common in KA (51.2%) vs iSCC (30.0%) (p=0.03); 2) the presence of keratin was more common in the KA/iSCC group vs other lesions (78.7% vs 30.3%; p<0.001), with a sensitivity rate and positive predictive value (PPV) of 79% and 92% vs the BCC group, respectively; 3) structureless white areas (39.3% vs 18.6%; p=0.02) and white circles (44.3% vs 13.1%; p<0.001) were more common in the KA/iSCC group, with an 87% specificity rate for the latter vs other lesions; and 4) in the multivariate model, keratin, hemorrhages, and white circles were the only independent predictors of KA/iSCC diagnosis, with the latter reaching the highest ORs atv6.1 (95%CI, 2.4-13.3; p<0.001).41 In this context, of note that iSCC and KA can exhibit overlapping dermoscopic patterns, meaning that histopathological examinations will be necessary in most cases.42
+This study, designed as a retrospective and prospective study with 43 KAs/60 iSCCs and 29 KAs/32 iSCCs/145 other lesions, respectively, concluded: 1) central keratin was more common in KA (51.2%) vs iSCC (30.0%) (p=0.03); 2) the presence of keratin was more common in the KA/iSCC group vs other lesions (78.7% vs 30.3%; p<0.001), with a sensitivity rate and positive predictive value (PPV) of 79% and 92% vs the BCC group, respectively; 3) white structureless areas (39.3% vs 18.6%; p=0.02) and white circles (44.3% vs 13.1%; p<0.001) were more common in the KA/iSCC group, with an 87% specificity rate for the latter vs other lesions; and 4) in the multivariate model, keratin, hemorrhages, and white circles were the only independent predictors of KA/iSCC diagnosis, with the latter reaching the highest ORs atv6.1 (95%CI, 2.4-13.3; p<0.001).41 In this context, of note that iSCC and KA can exhibit overlapping dermoscopic patterns, meaning that histopathological examinations will be necessary in most cases.42

 Figure 7.

 Histopathological correlation in microinvasive squamous cell carcinoma.
 A) Erythematous papule on the chest of a 46-year-old man.
-B) Dermoscopic image shows white clods and a polymorphous vascular pattern with irregular linear, “hairpin,” and glomerular vessels.
+B) Dermoscopic image shows white clods and a polymorphous vascular pattern with linear irregular, “hairpin,” and glomerular vessels.
 C) Histopathological image shows epithelial proliferation with acanthosis and bulbous nests, revealing acantholysis and central keratinization phenomena (hematoxylin and eosin, ×2).
 D) Higher magnification image showing tumor cells and keratinization areas (“horn pearls”), corresponding to the white clods seen in dermoscopy (hematoxylin and eosin, ×5).

-Regarding locations, we should mention that lip SCC shares most dermoscopic characteristics with cutaneous SCC.46 Benati et al. published a series of cases of 22 lip SCC, in which the most relevant structures were scales (100%), perivascular white halos (86%), structureless white areas (91%), white circles (59%), and a polymorphous vascular pattern (68%).47 In a recent multicentric retrospective study of 177 lip lesions (107 of them SCC), Lallas et al. saw that the presence of white clods and ulceration were predictors of SCC diagnosis vs controls (OR, 6.38 and 4.11, respectively).48
+Regarding locations, we should mention that lip SCC shares most dermoscopic characteristics with cutaneous SCC.46 Benati et al. published a series of cases of 22 lip SCC, in which the most relevant structures were scales (100%), perivascular white halos (86%), white structureless areas (91%), white circles (59%), and a polymorphous vascular pattern (68%).47 In a recent multicentric retrospective study of 177 lip lesions (107 of them SCC), Lallas et al. saw that the presence of white clods and ulceration were predictors of SCC diagnosis vs controls (OR, 6.38 and 4.11, respectively).48

 On the differential diagnosis with other lesions, early detection of iSCC and its differentiation from AK is essential, a common scenario in the follow-up of patients with actinic damage.
-The “red starburst” outburst described by the study of Zalaudek et al. was observed in 29.5% of iSCC cases, with no significant differences being reported in frequency vs BD/in situ SCC.
-In any case, this dermoscopic pattern should be considered when planning to perform a skin biopsy in the context of a patient with actinic damage.10 Papageorgiou et al. collected 50 incipient cases of iSCC and 45 AK with histopathological confirmation and found that the presence of dotted/glomerular vessels (OR, 3.83), “hairpin” vessels (OR, 12.12), and structureless white areas (OR, 3.58) were the main predictors for SCC diagnosis on the multivariate analysis.
-The univariate model also suggested that since ulceration, perivascular white halos, and white circles could be predictors of SCC, they should also be taken into consideration.49 iSCC can also significantly overlap with common benign lesions, such as irritated seborrheic keratosis (ISK), particularly in well-differentiated SCC cases.50 A study conducted by the same group analyzed 104 cases of SCC and 61 ISK and observed that the presence of dotted vessels (OR, 10.4), branched linear vessels (OR, 5.3), structureless white areas (OR, 6.78), white circles (OR, 23.45), or the irregular (OR, 2.55) or peripheral (OR, 2.8) distribution of vascular structures were predictors of SCC diagnosis vs ISK.51
+The “red starburst” described by the study of Zalaudek et al. was observed in 29.5% of iSCC cases, with no significant differences being reported in frequency vs BD/in situ SCC.
+In any case, this dermoscopic pattern should be considered when planning to perform a skin biopsy in the context of a patient with actinic damage.10 Papageorgiou et al. collected 50 incipient cases of iSCC and 45 AK with histopathological confirmation and found that the presence of dotted/glomerular vessels (OR, 3.83), “hairpin” vessels (OR, 12.12), and white structureless areas (OR, 3.58) were the main predictors for SCC diagnosis on the multivariate analysis.
+The univariate model also suggested that since ulceration, perivascular white halos, and white circles could be predictors of SCC, therefore, they should also be taken into consideration.49 iSCC can also significantly overlap with common benign lesions, such as irritated seborrheic keratosis (ISK), particularly in the case of well-differentiated SCC.50 A study conducted by the same group analyzed 104 cases of SCC and 61 ISK and observed that the presence of dotted vessels (OR, 10.4), branched linear vessels (OR, 5.3), white structureless areas (OR, 6.78), white circles (OR, 23.45), or an irregular (OR, 2.55) or peripheral (OR, 2.8) distribution of vascular structures were predictors of SCC diagnosis vs ISK.51

 Conclusions